 Update: 7 dead in Half Moon Bay mass shooting; suspect in custody identified

-HALF MOON BAY -- Authorities in Half Moon Bay confirmed seven people were killed and at least one wounded in a mass shooting Monday afternoon, and a suspect was in custody after turning himself in.
+HALF MOON BAY -- Authorities in Half Moon Bay confirmed seven people were killed and one was critically wounded in a mass shooting Monday afternoon, and a suspect is in custody after turning himself in to the San Mateo County Sheriff.

-Deputies then raced to second shooting scene -- this one at a business located at 2125 Cabrillo Highway S./Highway 1.
-Three other deceased victims were found a short time later, the sheriff's office said.
+Deputies then raced to second shooting scene -- this one at a mushroom farm located at 2125 Cabrillo Highway S./Highway 1.
+Three other deceased victims were found there a short time later, the sheriff's office said.

-That location has been described as a trucking business.
-While it was not clear yet how the two locations might be connected, the suspect was described as a disgruntled employee.
+While it was not clear yet how the two businesses might be connected, the suspect was described as a disgruntled employee who worked at one of the farms.
+The victims were all believed to be workers, authorities said.

 A view from above the mushroom farm showed deputies and law enforcement personnel gathered outside one of many greenhouses at the site.
 What appeared to be a body under a yellow tarp was visible at the entrance to one of the greenhouses.